reeddunkle/Codjo/References/Optimizing.md

         print(num)
 ```

 It has to go through the input twice.
 So it would be `O(2n)`.
-If you ask any CS person, they will point out that constants (the `2` in this case) aren't very important when talking about really big numbers.
+The common explanation for this is that constants aren't very important when talking about really big numbers.
+That's true, but I've found it rather unsatisfying.

+A better explanation in my opinion, is that we are concerned with how the function respods to different inputs.
+When you look at it like that, it's obvious why the constant isn't important: the constant doesn't change.

-Regardless of that, what you and I need to know for practical purposes like interviews, is that we don't include the constants in Big O. So for this example the time complexity would still be `O(n)`.
+For this example the time complexity is still `O(n)`.

 Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: